salesforce/lwc/docs/proposals/attributes-as-props.md

 - Requires updating existing components

 ### Detecting changes to attributes
-Component authors can listen to attribute changes by defining `attributeChangedCallback` coupled with a static `observedAttributes` property:
+Today, component authors can.. listen to attribute changes by defining `attributeChangedCallback` coupled with a static `observedAttributes` property:
 ```
 import { Element } from 'engine';